Bash-ton/Bash-ton.github.io/index.md

 This app also lets users automaticly calculate how much each user<br/>
 have spent so that users easily can keep track that every member of<br/>
 a specific group pays evenly each month.
 The app stores all information<br/>
-in a database so that users can go back and see how much they spent during<br/>
+in a database so that users can go back and see how much they spent during previous months<br/>
-previous months<br/>
 <br/>
 This project was made by 1 person